radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/create-an-environment.md

 ## New environment confirmation

-After saving the New Environment details form, you return to the Environments home screen.
+After saving the New Environment details form, you return to the *Environments* home screen.
 A confirmation message appears noting that your environment is being created and that the process can take up to 1 hour.
-The status of your new environment shows as **Creating**.
+The status of your new environment shows as "Creating".
 Select **Dismiss** to close the confirmation message.

 ![image description](environments/environment-overview/images/env-creating-msg.png)

-Once the environment has been successfully created, the environment's status will switch from **Creating** to **Operational**.
+Once the environment has been successfully created, the environment's status will switch from "Creating" to "Operational".

 ![image description](environments/environment-overview/images/operational-status.png)

 ### Form submission failure

-If there is an issue with the form submission, you will receive an error message that the new environment creation failed and the new environment will no longer be visible in the environment list on the Environments home screen.
-Select **Dismiss** to close the error message and proceed to complete a new environment form again.
+If there is an issue with the form submission, you will receive an error message that the new environment creation failed and the new environment will no longer be visible in the environment list on the *Environments* home screen.
+Select **Dismiss** to close the error message and proceed to restart the workflow to create a new environment.

 ![image description](environments/environment-overview/images/form-submission-failed.png)